 The reality is some contact center solutions might win on price when you’re looking at a neatly-typed RFP.
 But, solutions that don’t prioritize your agents come with hidden costs.
 Every minute spent sifting through menus and waiting for pages to load is a minute your customer is kept waiting.
-And, with every ticking minute your customers are left in the dark, your agents are frantically searching for answer.
+And, with every ticking minute your customers are left in the dark, your agents are frantically searching for answers.
 Frantic agents aren’t happy agents.

 When you’re choosing contact center solutions, the tendency is to think about how that solution will impact your customers.
 This makes sense, of course, but there’s a missing piece in this puzzle.
 Your agents’ experience and mood directly impacts the customer experience, so putting your agents first will ultimately be in your customers’ best interests, too.

 If agents are given solutions that are difficult to use, it negatively impacts the customer experience and costs you more in the long haul.
 Lag time, dropped calls, and limited channels all pile together to create an agent experience that makes it nearly impossible to tackle basic job duties, let alone create the unicorn of customer experiences that every company strives for.
-(Like Zappos, who sent an actual stuffed unicorn to a customer who didn’t have top-notch service.)
+(Like Zappos, who sent an actual stuffed unicorn to a customer who didn’t have a top-notch experience.)

 4. Be a coach, not just a manager.